Azure-Samples/Azure-PostgreSQL-Resiliency-Architecture/README.md

 6. With geo-redundant backup, you can perform a geo-restore in the paired region during an outage, creating a new server with the last available data.
 Cross-region read replicas can also be promoted to standalone read-write servers during regional failures, with an RPO of up to 5 minutes.

  **Impact** \
-  In Azure Database for PostgreSQL Flexible Server, when you make changes to keys or permissions on the primary server, these changes are typically replicated to any read replicas automatically.
+  In Azure Database for PostgreSQL flexible server, when you make changes to keys or permissions on the primary server, these changes are typically replicated to any read replicas automatically.
 This replication includes changes to roles, permissions, and other security settings.
 Read replicas typically provide near-real-time updates from the primary server, but heavy, persistent write activities can lead to increased replication lag and higher storage usage on the primary due to retained WAL files

 ### Zonal Protection
 Zonal protection: We offer an option to host your standby instance in a different zone than the primary instance.
 You can select this option from the availability zone section on the portal and choose from zones [1, 2, 3].
 This ensures that your instance is protected in case of a complete zonal outage.
 For example, if you select availability zone 1 for the primary instance, the standby instance can be chosen from either zone 2 or 3.
 Once you make this selection, the WAL server will be created in a zone that is different from both the primary and standby instances.